 You do not need to provide letters of recommendation.
 You will need to find two references and provide their contact information.
 At least one must be a science professor or academic professional (such as an instructor or teaching assistant) who knows your school work well enough to talk with us about you as a student if we contact them.
 Your other reference can be someone who knows you from working with you at any job, volunteer work, or community work.
 They just need to be able to talk about you as a person and as a learner.
 You should speak to these people before submitting their information to be sure they are willing to receive emails or phone calls and answer questions about you.

-Applicants will be notified by email sometime in early March 2022.
+Applicants will be notified by email sometime in early to mid-March 2022.
 Due to the volume of applicants, we cannot give additional confirmation that we have received application materials received beyond the confirmation screen when the application is submitted.